stafel/scrape-search/README.md

 # Architecture

+## Scraping

-All the interesting stuff happens in the searchscrape/searchscrape directory:
+All the scraping happens in the searchscrape/searchscrape directory:

 Individual spiders are located in *spiders* which contain the crawling instructions.